throwaway-lamden/rubixdao/README.md

 ### Expected Workflows

-1. User opens vault -> waits ? amount of time -> stakes DAI/sells DAI -> withdraws stake/buys back DAI -> closes vault with initial DAI and stability fee and gets collateral back
+1. User opens vault -> waits ? amount of time -> stakes tad/sells tad -> withdraws stake/buys back tad -> closes vault with initial tad and stability fee and gets collateral back
 2. User opens vault -> waits ? amount of time -> collateral value drops -> anyone can force close the vault instantly and get 3% profit
-3. User opens vault -> waits ? amount of time -> collateral value drops -> anyone can open an auction -> after 72 hours has passed, the highest DAI bid can claim the collateral and everyone else can claim their bids back
+3. User opens vault -> waits ? amount of time -> collateral value drops -> anyone can open an auction -> after 72 hours has passed, the highest tad bid can claim the collateral and everyone else can claim their bids back
 ## Usage

 Calling these contracts from other smart contracts is simple.